menome/neo4jOnDemandBot/README.md

 ```
 /demand
 ```
-Returns a list of queries with their queryId, description and any required queries.
+Returns a list of queries with their queryId, description and any required query parameters.

 ##### Post:
 ```